vkreiden/CourseProject/README.md

 the tool is run in the container.
 In this case the tool will save the chart into figures folder in the format specified by user in the config.

+### Testing datasets
+We provide two sample datasets ["perfect split"](datasets/perfect_split) and ["mix"](datasets/mix).
+These datasets are mostly synthetic.
+They were generated from the real httpd error log files in the following way: the *notice* level messages are separated into the *"notice"* files while *error* level messages are separated into the *"error"* files. ["Perfect split"](datasets/perfect_split) dataset includes strictly separated *notice* and *error* files while the ["mix"](datasets/mix) contains a ~70%-30% mixes of two kinds.
+This allows to see the implemented approach works from the perspective of expected accuracy: with the *perfect split* all the classifiers are 100% accurate while when we use a mixed adataset the accuracy drops to 70-80%.

 ## Usage
 We prepared and tested two running configurations below.